-Table 13: Changes to pricing from 1 April 2022
+Table 13: Changes to pricing from 1 April 2023

-Change Description Change in variable charge elements The night rate will increase, aligning it closer to the off-peak rate, reflecting that night usage is purely in off-peak hours.
-The all-inclusive rates will be aligned to our uncontrolled rates, to reflect the fact these meter types should be phased out, and do not provide sufficient information to warrant a discounted rate Change in fixed charge elements The electricity low fixed-charge tariff option is being phased out by the Government over five years, starting from 1 April 2022.
-In line with this, the daily fixed charge for low user tariffs will rise from 15 cents per day to 30 cents per day from 1 April 2022.
-W50 moved to asset-based pricing W50 has been moved from demand charges to asset-based pricing, mirroring the V40/T50 price categories in the Eastern region.
-V08 price category established V08 price category established for those Connections that are considered Temporary Accommodation and are supplied from Kopu GXP.
-These customers typically pay less through variable charges than a standard user, yet contribute to the peaks in the region which are driving increased investment.
+Change Description Change in variable charge elements The night rate is aligned with the off-peak rate, reflecting that night usage is purely in off-peak hours.
+The all-inclusive rates are aligned to our uncontrolled rates, to reflect the fact these meter types do not provide sufficient information to warrant a discounted rate Change in fixed charge elements The electricity low fixed-charge tariff option is being phased out by the Government over five years, starting from 1 April 2022.
+In line with this, the daily fixed charge for low user tariffs will rise from 30 cents per day to 45 cents per day from 1 April 2023.